 The mxRun function will run a model through the optimizer.
-The return value of this function is an identical model, with all the free parameters in the cells of the matrices of the model assigned to their final values.
-The summary function is a convenient method for displaying the highlights of a model after it has been executed.
+The return value of this function is an identical model, with all the free parameters in the elements of the matrices of the model assigned to their final values.
+The summary function (summary (modelname)) is a convenient method for displaying the highlights of a model after it has been executed.